-As the main fishing ground in Malaysia, this world class fishing ground provides exceptional game, sport and fly fishing opportunities.
-It is fast becoming a hotspot for catching game fish and is often referred to as a sailfish “playground”.
-Anglers here use a variety of different techniques to hook their next Sailfish with slow trolling, casting and fly fishing being the most popular.
+As the main fishing ground in Malaysia, this world class location provides exceptional sport and fly fishing opportunities.
+It is fast becoming a hotspot for catching sailfish and is often referred to as a sailfish “playground”.
+Anglers here use a variety of different techniques with slow trolling, casting and fly fishing being the most popular.

-Kuala Rompin has a strict catch and release policy which ensures that not only the Sailfish are abundant but they are of high quality too.
-Other species living in these pristine waters include Black Marlin, Giant Trevally, Snappers and Dorado.
-The myriad of islands offshore from Kuala Rompin, and its uninhabited rocky islands with steep drop-offs provide excellent trolling fishing opportunities.
+Kuala Rompin has a strict catch and release policy which ensures the Sailfish remain extremely abundant.
+Other species living in these pristine waters include Black Marlin, Giant Trevally, Snapper and Dorado.
+The myriad of islands offshore from Kuala Rompin, and its uninhabited rocky islands with steep drop-offs provide excellent fishing opportunities.
 Popping along atoll drop-offs often produces impressive Giant Trevally.

 Best time to fish

 The fishing season in Kuala Rompin is from March to early November.
-Sailfish are present throughout the season but the numbers grow around July.
+Sailfish are present throughout the season with the biggest numbers from August – October.

 Diving in Malaysia

 Located in the coral triangle, the home of 75% of the world’s coral species, 53% of the world’s reefs and 40% of the world’s coral reef fish species, it is clear Malaysia offers an eco-system rich with marine life and is one of the most rewarding dive destinations on the planet.

 Some would say the best dive sites are found in the southeastern region of Sabah located in Malaysia Borneo.
 The islands here include Sipadan, Layang Layang and Lankayan.
 All of these islands provide world-class diving from muck diving to macro life to sharks and an abundance of marine life.